 Today, plastic debris is one of the biggest sources of global marine pollution.
 And it is not only found in areas where people live.
 Far out at sea, marine debris is gathered by ocean currents and bundles up as giant waste patches.
 In the middle of the North Pacific Ocean, between Hawaii and California, the so called Great Pacific Waste Patch has formed which is the size of Western Europe.
 The patch weighs an estimated three million tons, exceeding the regional plankton volume by a factor of six.
 The South Pacific, Atlantic, Mediterranean and Indian Oceans also contain conglomerations of plastic waste trapped in a never-ending plastic carousel.

-Around 20% of the waste that is disposed of daily in the sea comes from ships.
-However, an alarming 80% of marine waste pollution is land-based.
+Around 20% of the waste that is disposed of daily in the sea comes from ships, but all the rest comes directly from the mainland.
+Waste is also carried directly into the sea by wind, floods and rivers (even from regions far from the coast).
+From all this garbage the amount of plastic is immense.
 Every year, around 8’000’000 tons of plastic end up in the seas.
-Plastic waste is also carried directly into the sea by wind, floods and rivers (even from regions far from the coast).
 If this pollution by plastic continues unchanged, there will be more garbage than fish in the seas by the year 2050.

 The “out of sight, out of mind” expression doesn’t work with the rubbish.
 Everything we throw away thoughtlessly will come back to us one day.
 Even if we cannot see the rubbish anymore in the water or wherever – it is still there!